The Grill – Albuquerque, New Mexico

 You’ll definitely want to taste the burgers!
 Prolific eaters will opt for the Papa Burger, a whopping eight-ounces sure to sate hearty eaters.
 A six-ounce Mama Burger and a four-ounce Little Rascal Burger are also available.
 The beef patties are hand-formed and thick.
 You can top them with green chile and your choice of Cheddar, American or Swiss cheese.
 The buns are lightly toasted.
 More than any other burger in the Duke City, this one reminds me of a burger perfectly prepared over a campfire.
 That’s courtesy of Phil’s unique mesquite grill and the masterful manipulation of the mesquite coals.
 All burgers are available in combination with a drink and Fries.

-18 March 2017: The Papa Burger with green chile is terrific, a true compliment to the grill master and his deft manipulation of temperature!
+18 January 2020: The Papa Burger with green chile is terrific, a true compliment to the grill master and his deft manipulation of temperature!
 The beef patty is imbued with the kiss of mesquite heat, but not so much that the usually acerbic grilling wood imparts its characteristic bitter aftertaste.
 The green chile is a bit on the mild side, but the other ingredients from the fixings bar are all fresh and delicious.
 Fries aren’t much to write home about, but they’re much improved when you dip them into the salsa instead of ketchup.
+Rather than fries, ask for a baked potato which goes oh, so well with the burger.

 The steak is accompanied by your choice of French fries or beans and a tortilla.
 At first glance, the beans look inviting, a hearty portion topped with shredded cheese, but as they approached our table, the malodorous emanation of cumin wafted toward us.
 As usual, I whined vociferously, urging our attentive waitress and Phil Chavez himself to take the beans and dispose of them at a nuclear waste dump site.
 Phil indicated 99-percent of his customers appreciate the beans, some even asking for the recipe…but I’m not crazy; everyone else is.